Glossary / Non-QM Mortgage

 Why non-QM matters for Bitcoin holders

-Standard conforming mortgages (those eligible for sale to Fannie Mae or Freddie Mac) require documented income — W-2s, tax returns, pay stubs.
+Standard conforming mortgages (those eligible for sale to Fannie Mae or Freddie Mac) require documented income such as W-2s, tax returns, and pay stubs.
 Bitcoin holders who have significant wealth in crypto but unconventional income sources often can't qualify under standard rules.
 Non-QM mortgages allow alternative documentation and underwriting.

 Types of non-QM relevant to Bitcoin borrowers

-- **Bank statement mortgages** — qualify using 12–24 months of bank statements instead of tax returns - **Asset depletion mortgages** — lender calculates a hypothetical monthly income from your Bitcoin holdings by dividing total value over a set term (e.g., 360 months) - **BTC-collateralized non-QM** — Bitcoin is pledged as collateral replacing a cash down payment; underwriting may require no income documentation at all
+Bank statement mortgages qualify you using 12 to 24 months of bank statements instead of tax returns.
+Asset depletion mortgages let a lender calculate a hypothetical monthly income from your Bitcoin holdings by dividing total value over a set term (e.g., 360 months).
+BTC-collateralized non-QM loans pledge Bitcoin as collateral replacing a cash down payment, and underwriting may require no income documentation at all.

 Non-QM vs. conforming vs. qualify-with-crypto

 The key distinction: conforming mortgages sell to GSEs (Fannie Mae, Freddie Mac) and must follow standard rules.
 Non-QM mortgages are typically held on the lender's balance sheet or sold to private investors.
-Qualify-with-crypto programs count Bitcoin toward standard income/asset qualification without pledging it — these can be either conforming or non-QM depending on how Bitcoin is treated.
+Qualify-with-crypto programs count Bitcoin toward standard income or asset qualification without pledging it, and these can be either conforming or non-QM depending on how Bitcoin is treated.